lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Experiencing portal issues - working on it - expand for details
+summary: Most data offline Monday July 7th - electrical work at SLAC - expand for details
 env:
-  - idfprod
+  - idfint
-category: outage
+category: notice
-enabled: false
+enabled: true
 ---

-The portal is exhausting its resources.
-We're giving it more
+Due to electrical work at Rubin's US Data Facility at SLAC, most Rubin data will be unavailable on 2025-07-07 all day, with service restored around 21:00 Pacific.

+This means a severe degradation of data.lsst.cloud usability for which we are very sorry.
+Read [this page](https://rsp.lsst.io/guides/hybrid.html) to understand what you can and cannot do while SLAC is offline.